cprevallet/siliconsneaker/README.md

 ![Screenshot](https://github.com/cprevallet/siliconsneaker/blob/readme/screenshot/siliconsneaker.png)
 # SiliconSneaker
-Generate a graph and a map for runs taken from Garmin watch fit files.
+Generate a graphs and a map for runs taken from Garmin watch fit files.
+The program is GPL licensed, open-source, and cross-platform.

 # Running the program.
 A Garmin running watch must first be plugged directly into a computer USB port with the appropriate charging/data connector.
 Fenix: https://buy.garmin.com/en-US/US/p/107531#overview
 Forerunner: https://buy.garmin.com/en-US/US/p/620328#devices
 Once plugged in, the Garmin watch should mount itself as a USB device and present a file system to the host PC.
-From this file system a FIT file may be opened from the command line or from within the program.
+Individual activities (runs) may be viewed when FIT files are opened from within the program.
 ```
 siliconsneaker
 ```